The Searchers: Contemporaneous reviews

 Variety called it "handsomely mounted and in the tradition of Shane", yet "somewhat disappointing" due to its length and repetitiveness; "The John Ford directorial stamp is unmistakable.
 It concentrates on the characters and establishes a definite mood.
 It's not sufficient, however, to overcome many of the weaknesses of the story."

 The New York Herald Tribune termed the movie "distinguished"; Newsweek deemed it "remarkable".
 Look described The Searchers as a "Homeric odyssey".
 The New York Times praised Wayne's performance as "uncommonly commanding".
 The Monthly Film Bulletin wrote, "Though it does not consistently achieve the highest Ford standards, The Searchers is surely the best Western since Shane."

 The film earned rentals of $4.8 million in the US and Canada during its first year of release.

+The film helped revive the career of Jeffrey Hunter.